knightsUCF/CarRacing/Log.md

+# Black Lines

+The black lines are most likely the result of a shader problem.

 # Organizing ToDos

 Okay, so let's not stress out too much.
 Everything we work on eventually gets completed with no major issues, so we can just relax.